With utmost pleasure we give you the first chapter of OverLondon.

-Click Here to pre-order your copy!
+Click Here to Buy Your Copy!

 Clouds drift between the mould-dank edifices that line OverLondon’s Theatreland, which tilt over the streets like gossiping aunts.
 The moist air wilts the plumes on the floppy hats of the promenading dandies showing off their finery, chills the street urchins eavesdropping for news to sell to the hourly Cry and delights in loosening the Femur’s Animal Glue sticking old playbills to crumbling plaster walls.

 Mist sharpens the voices of the touts flogging overpriced tickets to drunken tourists, now destined to see a show about dancing cats that they’d otherwise avoid like gonorrhoea.
 Halfway along Drury Lane, where the unique aroma of Mister Jim’s Mysterious Pies assaults the air, the mist curls around the sign for The Armory with its iconic painting of a snarling badger gnawing on a mime’s leg.

 Inside, we find Captain Alex Reign, former Dread Pirate Purple Reign, who was, until a day ago, the most wanted individual in all of England.
 She is sitting slouched under a notice stating: NOE Sonnets, NOE Limericks, NOE Rhyminge Couplets And NOE Soliloquies.
 Or Face THEE WRATHE Ofe GREGOR.

 On the table before the captain sits an unfurled letter of marque signed by the OverLondon Academic Council, pardoning her piratical actions and naming her as the city’s only official privateer.
 Albeit a ship-less one.